rl-institut/multi-vector-simulator/docs/MVS_Outputs.rst

 Onsite energy matching (OEM)
 ############################

-The onsite energy matching is also referred to as "self sufficiency".
+The onsite energy matching is also referred to as "self-sufficiency".
 It describes the fraction of the total demand that can be covered by the locally generated energy (see
 `[1] <https://www.sciencedirect.com/science/article/pii/S0960148119315216>`_ and `[2] <https://www.iip.kit.edu/downloads/McKennaetal_paper_full.pdf>`_).